 From 2008 through 2011, Professor Goshen was the Chairman of the Israel Securities Authority (Israel’s SEC).
-In this role, and in parallel to navigating the global financial crisis, he implemented major corporate governance reforms in the Israeli Corporate Law, established a specialized court for corporate law and securities regulations, and added administrative authority to the agency.
+In this role, and in parallel to navigating the global financial crisis, he implemented major corporate governance reforms in Israel's Corporate Law, established a specialized court for corporate law and securities regulations, and added administrative authority to the agency.
 He has also served as Chairperson of the Disciplinary Court of Securities Advisers and Portfolio Managers (1997 - 2000), Chairperson for the Israeli Securities Authority's Corporate Governance Code Committee (2005-2006), Chairperson for the Israeli Ministry of Trade's Committee for Reevaluating the Israeli Antitrust Law (2005-2006), and a member of Israel's Democracy Institute.

 He received a Fulbright Fellowship (1989), Rothschild Fellowship (1989), and Olin Foundation Fellowship, Center for Law, Economics and Public Policy at Yale Law School (1990).